Smooth as Silk: Plot

-Successful lawyer Mark Fenton (Kent Taylor) seeks to acquit young playboy Don Elliott (Danny Morton), accused of drunk driving and hitting a pedestrian to death.
-After completing the case, Mark approaches Don's uncle and trustee—the respected theater producer Stephen Elliott (John Litel)—to give his girlfriend, actress Paula Marlowe (Virginia Gray) a role in his new theatrical production.
+Successful lawyer Mark Fenton seeks to, and achieves, the acquittal of young playboy Don Elliott, who is accused of driving drunk and killing a pedestrian.
+After completing the case, Mark approaches Don's uncle and trustee—the respected theater producer Stephen Elliott—to give his girlfriend, actress Paula Marlowe a role in his new theatrical production.
 Stephen rejects the approach but compensates his refusal with a generous fee.
-Meanwhile, Paula's younger sister Susan (Jane Adams) arrives from the province, and Mark invites both sisters to a restaurant.
-During the dinner, Paula is extremely upset by Stephen's refusal to give her the role.
-There Mark introduces the sisters to the district attorney and his friend John Kimble (Milburn Stone), and to his teacher, the experienced lawyer Fletcher Holiday (Charles Trowbridge).
+Meanwhile, Paula's younger sister Susan arrives, and Mark invites both sisters to a restaurant.
+During the dinner, Paula is upset by Stephen's refusal to give her the role.
+Mark introduces the sisters to his friend, the district attorney John Kimble, and to his teacher, the experienced lawyer Fletcher Holiday.
 They notice Don Elliott drinking at the bar counter.
-Mark mentions that Don is a Stephen's nephew and heir of the whole family wealth, which is now managed by his uncle.
+Mark mentions that Don is Stephen's nephew and heir to the family wealth, which is now managed by his uncle.
 This fact invites Paula's keen interest.
-She leaves the company and meets with Don—to arrange a meeting at her home that evening.
+She speaks with Don and arranges a meeting with him at her home that evening.
 Paula begins dating Don on a regular basis.
-This pleases Stephen very mush, because under her influence, Don quits drinking.
-One evening, Paula turns to Don, requesting to arrange her for the coveted role in the Stephen's play.
-However, Don refuses to talk about this with his uncle on the grounds that the main character of the play is a vicious and deceitful woman, and such a role does not fit Paula at all.
+This pleases Stephen very much, because under her influence, Don quits drinking.
+One evening, Paula turns to Don, requesting to arrange her for the coveted role in Stephen's play.
+However, Don refuses to talk about this with his uncle on the grounds that the main character of the play is a vicious and deceitful woman, and he knows that such a role does not fit Paula at all.